liveview-native/live_view_native_platform/guides/creating-a-platform-library.md

 end
 ```

-This will allow end-users pulling your platform library to use in their own LiveView Native applications, like so:
+This will allow LiveView Native applications to use your platform library, like so:

 ```elixir
 # lib/my_app_web/live/hello_live.ex